jnozzi/cocoadev.com/markdown/KeyValueObserving.md

 But ehm... how?
 I have one view that sets some value in the model which affects other values of the model, currently shown by other views -- how do I make these other views update? the idea with the binding-stuff is that I shouldn't need to write controller code to setNeedsDisplay: or similar.

-*In your General/NSView subclass, when someone does a -setFoo:bar your -setFoo: method should call [self setNeedsDisplay:YES] (or -setNeedsDisplayInRect: if you don't need to update the whole thing).
-I believe this is what happens in General/NSControl and its subclasses, for example.*
+*In your NSView subclass, when someone does a -setFoo:bar your -setFoo: method should call [self setNeedsDisplay:YES] (or -setNeedsDisplayInRect: if you don't need to update the whole thing).
+I believe this is what happens in NSControl and its subclasses, for example.*

-**No, this is not the intent of General/KeyValueObserving -- the idea is that a value in the model changes, and the view automatically updates based on this new value, without having code invoke setNeedsDisplay: or similar**
+**No, this is not the intent of KeyValueObserving -- the idea is that a value in the model changes, and the view automatically updates based on this new value, without having code invoke setNeedsDisplay: or similar**

 The mechanism works just fine, without any additional code written by the user (unless the user wants to give the system some extra handy information!).
-Lets say I have a General/NSObject subclass, called (say) Employee, and the class has two instance variables; Name and dateOfBirth.
+Lets say I have a NSObject subclass, called (say) Employee, and the class has two instance variables; Name and dateOfBirth.
 If a particular instance is displayed, using bindings, in a view, then all I need to do to ensure that the values are updated in the view is update them using an accessor with the correct name: e.g. [ self setName ] or [ someEmployee setDateOfBirth ].
-I must do this even if I could access the variables locally - this ensures the General/KeyValueObserving mechanism picks up the change.
+I must do this even if I could access the variables locally - this ensures the KeyValueObserving mechanism picks up the change.

 If I want to have a third *derived* value on the class, such as age, which is calculated automatically when [ myEmployee age] is invoked, I clearly don't have a mutator (set accessor such as [ bob setAge ]) for it, since it is derived from the dateOfBirth value.
 In this case I must tell the system that the value for the key 'age' has changed, using [ self willChangeValueForKey:@"age" ] before the change to the value it is derived from (dateOFBirth), and [ self didChangeValueForKey:@"age" ] after the change.
 The UI element displaying the age will then update correctly.